 A natural reply to any kind of violation is penalty.
 An SLA penalty depends on the industry and business.
 Let’s take a look at the two most common SLA penalty types.

 This kind of penalty requires a vendor to pay the customer a compensation of damages equal to the one written in the agreement.
-The amount will depend on the extent of a violation and damage and may not be a full reimbursement of what a customer paid for the service.
+The amount will depend on the extent of a violation and damage and may not be a full reimbursement of what a customer paid for the ecommerce service or ecommerce support.Β

 Most service providers have a few standard SLAs that include different sets of services at different prices.
 These SLAs can then be reviewed and adjusted according to the client’s requirements and expectations and are usually in favor of the supplier.